Rupee Gains 01 Paisa Against US Dollar - UrduPoint

 Rupee Gains 01 Paisa Against US Dollar

-The Japanese yen went up by 01 paisa to close at Rs 1.90, whereas an increase of 74 paisa was witnessed in the exchange rate of the British Pound, which was traded at Rs 379.24 compared to the previous day's closing of Rs 378.50.
+The Japanese yen went up 01 paisa to close at Rs 1.91, whereas an increase of Rs 1.20 was witnessed in the exchange rate of the British Pound, which was traded at Rs 381.98 compared to the previous day's closing of Rs 380.78.

 Recent Stories